How to Edit a Novel: A Level-by-Level Diagnostic for Authors

 Dialogue punctuation

-Dialogue punctuation is the most common mechanical error in fiction manuscripts and the one that most reliably signals to agents and publishers that a manuscript is undertrained.
+Dialogue punctuation is the most common mechanical error in fiction manuscripts.
+It's also the one that most reliably signals to agents and publishers that a manuscript is undertrained.
 The rules are specific and consistent.
 When a dialogue tag follows dialogue, the dialogue ends with a comma inside the closing quotation mark, not a period: "I'll be there by noon," she said.
 Not "I'll be there by noon."
 She said.
 When no dialogue tag follows, the dialogue ends with whatever punctuation the sentence requires: a period, a question mark, or an exclamation mark.
 Read through every dialogue exchange in your manuscript specifically checking punctuation.
 It's the kind of error that's invisible when you're reading for meaning and immediately visible when you're reading specifically for punctuation.

 Point of view discipline

 Whatever point of view your novel uses, it must be applied consistently within each scene.
-Head-hopping, moving from one character's perspective to another within a single scene without a clear break, is one of the most common POV errors in fiction and one of the most disorienting for readers.
+Head-hopping, moving from one character's perspective to another within a single scene without a clear break, is one of the most common POV errors in fiction.
+It's also one of the most disorienting for readers.
 In close third-person or first-person narration, the reader can only know what the POV character can observe, think, or infer.
 If your POV character is across the room, they can't know that another character is nervous unless they can see signs of nervousness.
 They can't know what another character is thinking.
 They can't know information they haven't been given.

 Read through each scene and identify whose head you're in.
 Then check every sentence for information or observation that POV character couldn't have.
 These are your POV violations and they need to be rephrased from the POV character's perspective or moved to a scene where the relevant character has the POV.